HolyBlackCat/cpp-tutorials/configuring_vsc_debugger.md

 [You should already know how to use a debugger in a terminal.](/debugging_in_terminal.md)

-This isn't very convenient, but there's a nicer way of using it from VSC.
+This isn't very convenient, but there's a nicer way of using it in VSC.

 ## Checking PATH settings